25 Famous Temples In Kerala That Showcase Its Heritage In 2025!

 8. Mannarasala Nagaraja Temple, Mannarasala

 As the name suggests, Mannarasala Nagaraja Temple is dedicated to serpent Gods., This is undoubtedly one of the most mystical temples in Kerala, surrounded by sprawling groves to facilitate the movement of serpents.
 The temple corridors and walls are decorated with more than 30,000 images of snake Gods.
 This temple is popular for Uruli Kamizhthal- a special ritual done by the childless couple, to seek blessings for a child.
-Once they are blessed with an offspring, the couple donates an image of snake God to the temple, as thanksgiving ritual.
+Once they are blessed with offspring, the couple donates an image of snake God to the temple as a thanksgiving ritual.

 Opening hours: 5 Am to 12 noon and 5 Pm to 7:30 Pm.
 The morning darshan and puja time is extended up to 1 Pm on Sundays.